dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 Many frameworks, such as the ASP.NET frameworks for MVC and Web API now offer the option of applying AOP with attributes.
 For example, both frameworks contain an `ActionFilterAttribute` to be derived from for adding specific features such as routing and authentication to Controllers and/or Controller Actions.
 The ASP.NET stack leads us to the idea of mixing data and behavior by extending the `Attribute` class with the `OnActionExecuting` and `OnActionExecuted` methods.

 This design has a limitation in that the responsibility for creating each `Attribute` instance is owned by the CLR and the creation of an attribute instance cannot be intercepted.
-It is the CLR that creates each attribute instance and as such we cannot rely on our DI container of choice to “automagically do its stuff” and give us the instance with all of its required dependencies injected through [constructor injection](https://martinfowler.com/articles/injection.html#FormsOfDependencyInjection).
-Instead we are forced to hook into the framework at runtime, sometime after the instance has been created and then attempt to add on the required services.
+It is the CLR that creates each attribute instance and as such you cannot rely on your DI container of choice to “automagically do its stuff” and give you the instance with all of its required dependencies injected through [constructor injection](https://martinfowler.com/articles/injection.html#FormsOfDependencyInjection).
+Instead you are forced to hook into the framework at runtime, sometime after the instance has been created and then attempt to add on the required services.

 To introduce this post construction/pre activation hook, the ASP.NET frameworks provide an abstraction known as the [IFilterProvider](https://msdn.microsoft.com/en-us/library/system.web.mvc.ifilterprovider(v=vs.118).aspx).
-The `IFilterProvider` allows us to alter each attribute instance after it has been created by the runtime and before it is used by the rest of the ASP.NET framework.
+The `IFilterProvider` allows you to alter each attribute instance after it has been created by the runtime and before it is used by the rest of the ASP.NET framework.

-By registering a custom `IFilterProvider` and relying on property injection for the dependencies, we are able to inject dependencies into attributes, but this process is fragile and presents us with a problem.
+By registering a custom `IFilterProvider` and relying on property injection for the dependencies, you are able to inject dependencies into attributes, but this process is fragile and presents us with a problem.
 A DI container composes service components, but attributes are data packages and there can be many variations of the same attribute (attributes will invariably have multiple optional constructor dependencies).
 In addition to this fact the container will simply not know how to create attributes because it is not a task it is permitted to do.
-It is this limitation that prevents us from [verifying the correctness](https://simpleinjector.org/howto#verify-configuration) of the entire container’s configuration.
-Verifying the correctness of the configuration is important as we do not wish to click through the entire application (i.e. regression test) each and every time the DI configuration changed (which will be constantly for a medium to large code base).
+It is this limitation that prevents you from [verifying the correctness](https://simpleinjector.org/howto+verify-the-container-s-configuration) of the entire container’s configuration.
+Verifying the correctness of the configuration is important as you do not wish to click through the entire application (i.e. regression test) each and every time the DI configuration changed (which will be constantly for a medium to large code base).
 We desire the ability to verify the correctness of the configuration during application startup and/or within an integration test or two.

 Another problem with property injection when working with MVC or Web API is that these frameworks [cache attributes](https://stackoverflow.com/questions/27646196/asp-net-web-api-caches-action-filter-attributes-across-requests), making them singletons.
 This makes it very easy to accidentally create [captive dependencies](https://blog.ploeh.dk/2014/06/02/captive-dependency/) which can lead to all sorts of concurrency issues.

-But, more importantly than anything mentioned up to this point - mixing attribute metadata with service behavior means it is impossible to apply cross-cutting concerns to the behavior.
+But, more importantly than anything mentioned up to this point—mixing attribute metadata with service behavior means it is impossible to apply cross-cutting concerns to the behavior.
 The concept of applying AOP to AOP may sound extreme but it is only a matter of time before you reach the point of having enough logic before and/or after the execution of an action that you want to apply some new cross-cutting concern to that logic.
 Consider, for example, the simple requirement of profiling the time it takes to execute a piece of logic.
 You can hack that extra feature into your filter attribute but it is ugly and it violates both [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) and the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 Fundamentally there is nothing wrong with the concept of applying AOP using attributes but if take a step back and consider the original idea of the humble attribute as “declarative tags […] to specify additional information […] that can be retrieved at run time through reflection” ([see](https://msdn.microsoft.com/en-us/library/aa288059(v=vs.71).aspx)).
 Attributes hold fixed, and specific, metadata relevant to their location within code.
 An attribute can realistically be seen as a sort of static [Parameter Object](https://refactoring.com/catalog/introduceParameterObject.html).